badal-io/airflow2-local-ci-cd/README.md

 ## GCP Project ID for GCP Connection ###
 - Set the projet-id varibale in the `variables/docker-env-vars` file:
 `GCP_PROJECT_ID='<project-id here>'`

-## Dependencies to solve ##
-  - Add your Py dependencies to the `docker/requirements-airflow.txt` file
-  - Adapt and install DAGs into the `dags` folder
-  - Adapt and install Plugins into the `plugins` folder
-  - Add variables to Airflow:  `variables\airflow-vars.json` file
-  - Add variables to Docker containers ENV: `variables\docker-env-vars` file, the file is added to the gitignore process
-  - Add variables that contain secrets and API keys: `variables\docker-env-secrets` file, the file is added to the gitignore process
-  - If there is a custom Airflow configuration file ready, uncomment the line in Dockerfile in order to include it in the image: `COPY airflow.cfg ${AIRFLOW_HOME}/airflow.cfg`

 ## Code linting and stying - Pre commit ##